1. Respect the welfare of the animals and their habitats

 4. Encourage reptile and amphibian stewardship and conservation

-- Public outreach and education is a critical part of reptile and amphibian conservation.
-Please take the time to explain the atlas project to interested people and encourage their participation.
+- Please take the time to explain the atlas project to interested people and encourage them to participate.

 - Discuss reptile and amphibian conservation with others and provide information about local species (except the locations of rare species), conservation issues, threats and stewardship opportunities.